 If you're more conscious about your nutrient consumption, you might not need to take supplements.
 But if you feel that you need to, there are ways to be smart about it.
 "Unnecessary intake of supplements can actually do more harm than good by damaging cells or blocking the absorption of other minerals," Carter says.
 "Best practice is to first get tested to see if you are indeed deficient in any vitamins or minerals.
 Your primary care physician can order specific blood tests to determine if a deficiency exists."

-Below, take a look at the vitamins and nutrients Carter and Virga say vegans should pay special attention to.
-(And nonvegans, well, you might want to read this, too.)
+Below, take a look at the nutrients and vitamins for vegans that they might need to pay special attention to.
+(And non-vegans, well, you might want to read this, too.)

 An essential macronutrient that helps maintain muscle and bone mass and supports the immune system, protein is made up of amino acids.
 "There are nine amino acids that the body cannot make.
 They are considered essential amino acids and must be obtained through the diet," Carter explains.
 "The nine essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Animal proteins are considered to be complete proteins because they contain all essential amino acids.
 Most plant-based proteins either are too low in these amino acids or are missing just one or two of them."